fernandoenzo/wirescale/README.md

   referenced in the configuration file as `%s`, mirroring the substitution process that `%i` undergoes for the interface name.
 If no suffix is added, `%s` defaults to 0.

-As mentioned earlier, all these fields can be optionally configured when running the `wirescale upgrade` command, and the command-line values will take precedence over the configuration file values when Wirescale is acting as a client.
+As mentioned earlier, any of these fields can be optionally configured when running the `wirescale upgrade` command.
+It's important to note that if Wirescale operates in a client role, command-line arguments will override settings specified in the configuration file.

-However, when wirescale is acting as a server (`wirescale daemon`), this logic is reversed, and the configuration file options take precedence.
+Additionally, when Wirescale functions as a server through the `wirescale daemon` command specified in the `systemd` unit, the situation changes.
+In this scenario, preferences set via the configuration file will supersede those provided through command-line arguments.

 ## Packaging